jacquezhong/devsim/README.md

 ## Citing This Work:

-Please see [CITATION.md](CITATION.md).  *Please do not cite this Github Repository as it will be moving in the future.*
+Please see [CITATION.md](CITATION.md).  *Please do not cite this GitHub Repository as it will be moving in the future.*

 ## License: